Critical Review: Pactiv Evergreen (NASDAQ:PTVE) vs. Reynolds Consumer Products (NASDAQ:REYN)

 Analyst Ratings

-This is a summary of recent ratings and recommmendations for Reynolds Consumer Products and Pactiv Evergreen, as provided by MarketBeat.
+This is a summary of current ratings for Reynolds Consumer Products and Pactiv Evergreen, as provided by MarketBeat.com.

 |Sell Ratings